reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-async-apis.md

 ## Request Execution Interceptors

-Request and response interceptors in Apache HTTP Async client allow developers to intercept and modify requests and responses before they are sent or received by the client.
+Request and response interceptors in Apache HttpAsyncClient allow developers to intercept and modify requests and responses before they are sent or received by the client.

 `HttpRequestInterceptor` is an interface used to intercept and modify HTTP requests before they are sent to the server.
 It has method:
 ```java